 - In 2019, fewer than half of Americans between the age of 25 and 35 obtained any credentials beyond a high school diploma.

 - Students with the highest student loans are less likely to drop out than those without loans or with smaller loans.

 - Students aged 19 or under are the age group least likely to drop out of college.

 - The cost of dropping out of college measured by lost earnings is $3.8 billion in a single year.

 Two-year colleges have the lowest completion rates of any category of educational institution.
 While a fair number of students enrolling in these schools go on to transfer to another college for graduation, the dropout rates are still sobering.
 The demographic for most community colleges includes first-generation college students, low-income students, and students who may not have been able to meet admission standards for 4-year schools.

-- 37.5% of recent high school graduates who enroll in a 2-year college complete a degree within six years, and only 14.7% complete a BA degree in the same time frame
+- 37.5% of recent high school graduates who enroll in a 2-year college complete a degree within six years.

 Students under the age of 19 are the least likely to drop out of college, followed by those 30 or older.
 Students between the age of 20 and 29 are the most likely to drop out at either a 4 or 2-year institution.